Indigenous Student Centre (ISC)

-Visit the centre in the SUB (4th floor, room 407) to enjoy some coffee or tea, take advantage of academic advising, and meet other Aboriginal students.
-They also host social gatherings, including potlucks, cultural events and information sessions.The Aboriginal Student Centre is proud to offer traditional smudging.
+Visit the centre on Edward Street to enjoy some coffee or tea, take advantage of academic advising, and meet other indigenous students.
+They also host social gatherings, including potlucks, cultural events and information sessions.The ISC is proud to offer traditional smudging.
 The centre has appropriate ventilation and sage bundles available.
 They welcome students and elders to visit the centre to use their smudging facilities.

 Dalhousie's largest bookstore is located in the basement of the SUB.
 This is the place to go for textbooks, school supplies, Dal and Grad gear and so much more.
 For more information on their textbook buyback program, and other services check out their website here.

 The Bissett Student Success Centre is your source for both academic and career advising support and information.
 Our Student Success Advising team does more than support you with your academic planning – they can help you reach your educational, career, and life goals.

 Dal After Dark gives Dal and King's students fun and free/low cost activities on Thursday, Friday and Saturday nights.
 Stop by any of their events for a few minutes or a few hours!
 Find out about our upcoming events and other student life events by following their Facebook page.If you have questions or would like more information, contact firstname.lastname@example.org.